-I was faced with the situation of honouring the death of someone I didn’t particularly like.
-The accident may have changed how he was viewed, but it didn’t change who he was.
+Recently, I had to honour the death of someone I didn’t particularly like.
+His end may have changed how he was viewed, but it didn’t change who he was.

 A few years ago, I was involved with a small group of enthusiasts wherein I was part of an online rivalry that began because one of our group took a dislike to me for reasons that are still a mystery.

 For a year and a half, I didn’t even know who this person was.
 We seemed to always miss connecting in person and since his profile picture didn’t show his face, I had no idea who to even look out for when I physically met with the group.
 I wasn’t the only member to whom this person took a dislike.
 He was obnoxious and looked down his nose at many.

 As it was to transpire, this man had an accident, breaking his collarbone.
 People rallied.
 Flowers and cards were sent.
 Donations were arranged.

 Soon after, he died.
 Actually, he committed suicide.

 Again the troops were rallied.
 A guard of honour was arranged for his funeral.
 I was asked to join in.
 I was horrified.
 How could the people who, had as many reasons as I not to participate, be asking me to let it all go?

 My refusal earned me a stern talking to from one of the elder statesmen.
 But resolutely, I stood my ground.

 Was I wrong?

 Authenticity.
 Was my touchstone throughout that period.
 I knew that any other approach to the situation would be, at best, disingenuous.
 At worst, I saw a part of myself dying should I accept the invitation to the lie.
 The Path into the ‘unexamined life’ was not one I was willing to tread.
 I didn’t judge the others for blindly following the tradition — or should that be ‘superstition’ — of not speaking ill of the dead.